Definitions and Examples of distinguished, remarkable, extraordinary

 Learn when and how to use these words with these examples!

-Worthy of attention or notice; unusual or exceptional.
+Worthy of attention or notice; exceptional or extraordinary.

-The athlete's performance was remarkable and broke several records.
+The athlete's performance was remarkable and broke the world record.

-The magician's tricks were extraordinary and left the audience amazed.
+The singer's voice was extraordinary and left the audience in awe.

 Key Differences: distinguished vs remarkable vs extraordinary

-- 1Distinguished implies a high level of achievement, status, or reputation.
+- 1Distinguished implies a high level of achievement or social status.

-- 2Remarkable suggests something that is worthy of attention or notice due to its unusual or exceptional nature.
+- 2Remarkable suggests something that is worthy of attention or notice.

 Effective Usage of distinguished, remarkable, extraordinary